Bumper Sticker:”We Don’t Have Fun Like We Used To. Duhh! We’re Married”

 He nodded.
 “Yeah, that’s true.”

-“The problem is—how do you get good at anything without beginning it?
+“The problem is—how do you get good at anything without trying?
 And who’s good at the start?
 Even now, I have to dance a few steps before I get my legs back, and once I do I’m still not that good.
 But I know my wife loves it.”

 “You do it for her?” he asked.